Monkefrog/Landing-Page/README.md

 Took me the whole day but im proud of myself.

-Thanks to The Odin Project
+Thanks to The Odin Project it is really fun